 Head Out Of The City

-Terres d’Amanar Adrenaline-packed activities to balance out all that souq strolling.
+Adrenaline-packed Terres d’Amanar to balance out all that souq strolling.
 This outdoor centre, 36km south of Marrakesh, offers zip lines, a forest adventure course, mountain biking and horse riding.

-Dromedary rides Head out to the palmeraie (palm grove) where dromedaries await in the parking lot of the Café le Palmier d'Or.
+Head out to the Palmeraie (palm grove), where dromedaries await in the parking lot of the Café le Palmier d'Or.
 About Dh50 to Dh70 should cover a 15- to 30-minute guided ride (bargaining required).

-Horse riding For professional lessons and horse treks in the palmeraie and Atlas Mountains, look no further than the stables at Les Cavaliers de L'Atlas.
+For professional lessons and horse treks in the Palmeraie and Atlas Mountains, look no further than the stables at Les Cavaliers de L'Atlas.

 Need to Know